Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Summary Conclusion

 \section{Summary \& Conclusion}

 The formation and survival of cold clouds in galactic outflows are crucial for explaining the ubiquity of cold gas in the CGM.
 Observations suggest that cold clouds are accelerated farther from the galactic disk by powerful bursts of supernovae.
-The outflowing gas is routinely found to have an expansion in the wind away from the center of the galactic disk.
-In this work, we simulate the evolution of cold clouds seeded in an expanding wind, which is modeled by a steady-state \citealt{Chevalier1985} (\citetalias{Chevalier1985}) profile.
+The gas in an outflow is routinely found to have an expansion in the wind away from the centre of the galactic disk.
+In this work, we simulate the evolution of cold clouds seeded in an expanding wind, which is modelled by a steady-state \citealt{Chevalier1985} (\citetalias{Chevalier1985}) profile.
 The adiabatically expanding outflow shreds, stretches, and mixes the cold clouds seeded in the wind.
-In general, we find that \begin{enumerate} \item Compared to the indefinite growth of cold mass seen in 'vanilla' cloud crushing simulations (\citealt{bruggen2016, armillotta2017, gronke2018, Li2020, Sparre2020, Kanjilal2021, Abruzzo2023arXiv}), clouds with the same initial condition but exposed to a steady adiabatically expanding (\citetalias{Chevalier1985}) wind, instead of a uniform wind, undergo significantly lower cold mass growth (can be lower by almost an order of magnitude; see Fig. \ref{fig:cc85_cold-mass}).
+In general, we find that \begin{enumerate} \item Compared to the indefinite growth of cold mass seen in 'vanilla' cloud-crushing simulations (\citealt{bruggen2016, armillotta2017, gronke2018, Li2020, Sparre2020, Kanjilal2021, Abruzzo2023arXiv}), clouds with the same initial condition but exposed to a steady adiabatically expanding (\citetalias{Chevalier1985}) wind, instead of a uniform wind, undergo significantly lower cold mass growth (can be lower by almost an order of magnitude; see Fig. \ref{fig:cc85_cold-mass}).

 \item As a cloud travels down the \citetalias{Chevalier1985} wind, it expands, becomes roughly isobaric relative to the local wind, and its properties depend on its instantaneous position in the wind (see Fig. \ref{fig:cloud_profile}).
 The cloud maintains `local' pressure equilibrium with the wind.
 This causes it to continuously lose its density contrast with the wind proportional to the distance travelled $d_{\rm cl}^{-2 \gamma}$ by it.
 Eventually, the cloud fades in the background wind and become indistinguishable from its surroundings (see Fig. \ref{fig:cloud_mass+dense}) -- a picture also supported by the evolution of the phase space distribution of cloud pressure and density (see Fig. \ref{fig:cloud_pdf}).